-Refugio José Rivas (locally known as Refugio Cotopaxi) is a high mountain refuge at an elevation of 4.639m (15,219ft) above the sea level, located in the Pichincha province of Ecuador.
+Refugio José Rivas (locally known as Refugio Cotopaxi) is a high mountain refuge at an elevation of 4.639m (15,219ft) above the sea level, located on the boundary between Pichincha and Cotopaxi provinces of Ecuador.
 It's one of the highest roads of the country.

 Pic: Walter Lara